Bruce Lalombongo

-Bruce Lalombongo (born 29 April 1990 in Brazzaville) is a Swiss footballer who currently plays for Yverdon Sport in the Swiss Super League.
+Bruce Lalombongo (born 29 April 1990) is a Swiss footballer who currently plays for Yverdon Sport in the Swiss Super League.

 Career

 Lalombongo began his career 1999 with FC Renens and joined after four years to the youth team of Lausanne Sports.
 He was the subject of a transfer tug of war between Real Madrid and Everton F.C. and was all set to join Everton in April 2007 but opted to remain in Switzerland to focus on his studies.
 He signed after the failed transfer to England with Grasshopper Club Zürich in summer 2007.
 In summer 2010 signed for Yverdon Sport.